WalletScrutiny/WalletScrutinyCom/_hardware/keepser.md

 > To use this application you need a Keepser NFC cold wallet that embeds Freemindtronic's EviToken technology and an Android NFC phone from Android KitKat 4.4, API 19

-Apart from that, the Keepser **does not have its own screen display making it reliant on the companion app**.
+Apart from that, the Keepser **does not have its own screen display interface making it reliant on the companion app**.

 It also does not mention whether it is open source.